 To help clear up your infection completely, keep using daptomycin for the full time of treatment, even if you begin to feel better after a few days.
 Also, daptomycin works best when there is a constant amount in the blood.
 To help keep the amount constant, you must receive daptomycin on a regular schedule.

 Your doctor will check your progress closely while you are receiving daptomycin.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
 Blood and urine tests may be needed to check for unwanted effects.

 If your symptoms do not improve within a few days or if they become worse, check with your doctor.

-Call your doctor right away if you develop chest pain, dry cough, fever, general feeling of tiredness or weakness, rapid breathing, shortness of breath, skin rash, or wheezing after receiving daptomycin.
+Call your doctor right away if you develop chest pain, dry cough, fever, general feeling of tiredness or weakness, rapid breathing, trouble breathing, or skin rash after receiving daptomycin.
 These maybe symptoms of a serious condition called eosinophilic pneumonia.